Stay Safe in Paris: Top 8 Scams to Watch Out For

 Final tips for protecting yourself

-• Keep your head on a swivel.
+• Be aware of your surroundings.
 Seriously, just be mindful of who’s around you, especially when you're packed like sardines in crowded spots.

-• Avoid ATMs in tourist traps or busy train stations like the plague.
+• Avoid ATMs in tourist traps or busy train stations.
 If you need cash, hit up an ATM in a quieter, local neighborhood where Parisians actually live and work.

 • If you find yourself in a sticky situation, just walk away.
 Feel threatened?
 Blow a whistle or yell like you’re auditioning for a horror movie.
 Most scammers want to stay under the radar.
 Don’t throw punches, or you might end up explaining yourself to the police.

 • Learn some basic French phrases.
-It’ll help you blend in a bit and might make scammers think twice about targeting you.
+You'll still look like a tourist, but it might make scammers think twice about targeting you.

 • Stick to reputable transportation.
-Taxis from the airport have a set fee, so grab one from the official stand and ride easy.
+Taxis from the airport have a set fee, so grab one from the official stand.

 • Be stingy with your personal info online and steer clear of public Wi-Fi for anything sensitive like banking.
 A VPN is a good idea.